-The reason it is set up this way is that all internal object that Git stores (blobs, trees, etc) are referenced by their SHA-1 hash values, which are made up of hexadecimal characters.
-When Git creates an object (a blob, tree, etc) it stores it in the subfolder that matches the first two characters of that object's SHA-1 hash.
+The reason it is set up this way is that all internal objects that Git stores - blobs, trees, and commits, are referenced by their SHA-1 hash values, which are made up of hexadecimal characters.
+When Git creates an object - a blob, tree, or commit - it stores it in the subfolder that matches the first two characters of that object's SHA-1 hash.
 In this way, all of Git's internal objects can be indexed neatly into corresponding folders.

 For example, let's assume a user starts tracking a new file in their Git repository.
 That file's content is compressed and then hashed to yield the following blob hash value:

 This blob object will be stored in the following path in the root directory of the project:

 As more files are added, modified, deleted, and generally tracked through Git, the object database gets populated with more and more objects.
 These can be efficiently searched by Git's commands and perused by curious developers.